- The importance of an e‑commerce website development checklist

 The importance of an e‑commerce website development checklist

-By 2022, technologies like augmented reality and artificial intelligence will be more prevalent, so it’s essential to ensure that your website is up to date.
+Technologies like augmented reality and artificial intelligence are becoming more and more prevalent, so it’s essential to ensure that your website is up to date.

 However, it would help if you kept many aspects in mind, from the basics to every tiny detail of your website design.
 This might get overwhelming at times, which is why we created a checklist to help you.